 In the Americas, the country of Belize was the last British colony on the mainland.
 The City of Belmopan, “the new capital,” is the youngest city established in 2000, although it was designated as Belmopan in 1973.
 Belmopan is located near the town of Roaring Creek in the Belize River Valley at 50 miles west inland from the former capital, Belize City.
 If you’ve ever been curious about how Belmopan came to be, here’s a little history.

 In 1961, when we were still known as British Honduras, the city of Belize was devastated by a category 5 hurricane: the notorious Hurricane Hattie.
 At that time, Belize’s only source of weather reports came from the weather bureau in Miami or the BBC, via our then-radio station, the British Honduras Broadcasting Service.
 On the day of October 31, 1961, school was out early after news of a hurricane headed for Belize.

 Not to mention, Belmopan also boasts a beautiful center for the arts and music named after the Father of our country, the Honorable George Price.
 In May, Belmopan is teeming with visitors from all over the country for the annual Belize Agriculture and Trade Show.
-It features exhibits and booths from all over the country and Central America as well as cultural presentations music, mechanical rides, and even a rodeo.
-Often a transit point for many travelers, keep some of these historical facts in mind for your next visit.
+It features exhibits and booths from all over the country and Central America; in addition to cultural presentations music, mechanical rides, and even a rodeo.
+Indeed a transit point for many travelers, keep some of these historical facts in mind for your next visit.